restfb/restfb.github.io/_includes/documentation/logging-configuration.md

 			com.restfb.types.webhook.ChangeValueFactory
 		</h4>
 		<p class="list-group-item-text" markdown="1">
-			The log messages in the `ChangeValueFactory` are used to notify the developer about some problems with the conversion of a object that is received via a webhook.
-Maybe RestFB does not support this special value object and the developer can capture the log output to send a special String to the RestFB team.
-Because this is different from the normal logging, we provide a special logger and the developer may filter these messages and log them in a different log file.
+			The log messages in the `ChangeValueFactory` are used to notify developers about problems with the conversion of a object that is received via a webhook.
+Suppose RestFB does not support a special value object - you can capture the log output to send a special String to the RestFB team.
+Because this is different from our normal logging, we provide a special logger and you may filter these messages and log them in a different log file.
 		</p>
 	</div>
 </div>